datahub-project/datahub/docker/cassandra/README.md

 # Cassandra

-DataHub GMS can use Cassnadra as an alternate storage backend.
+DataHub GMS can use Cassandra as an alternate storage backend.

-[In Progress]